jaydeanmartin/sysmlv2/README.md

 docker compose down -v

-The -v option removes the volume that cantains the database, you may not want to do this if you don't want to recreate the database each time you restart the containers.
+The -v option removes the volume that stores the database.
+You may not want to do this if you don't want to recreate the database each time you restart the containers.

 The containers can be restarted without building by:

 docker compose up -d

-Once the containers have started point a local web browser to localhost:9000/data, this will force the creation of the database if it doesn't exist - this will spam the stdout with all of the datbase creation commands.
+Once the containers have started, point a local web browser to localhost:9000/data, this will force the creation of the SysMLAPI database if it doesn't exist - this will spam the stdout with all of the database creation commands.
 Once this has completed, you will see some text on the page:
 {"error":{"requestId":1,"message":""}}

 This is normal and means it finished.